Head Hung Low

 Snickering, he caught himself leaning forward even further than before, almost as if he were leaning into destiny itself.
 He typed a few jumbled words here, half a fractured sentence there.
 Next thing he knew, his mind was taking flight to worlds unknown as his fingers glided across the keyboard like sunlight dancing across the waves.

-Within a few minutes, he had his first outline.
+Within a minute or two, he had his first outline.

 ‘Head hung low, he glared down at his keyboard like he was in some sort of staring contest with the entire English alphabet.’